gossrock/system_setup_notes/pi zero setup/setup_notes.md

-# Setting up a Raspberry Pi Zero Server
+# Setting up a Raspberry Pi Zero W Server
+In this case we have no wired connection that can get us access quickly.
+We will have to connect manually to the network before then being able to ssh in.

+test again

 ## INSTALL RASPIAN ON SD CARD